Ulnar Wrist Pain

 10) Carpal Instability (Lunotriquetral Instability)

-The wrist joint is made up of eight small bones, which articulate with the two forearm bones—the radius and ulna—as well as the metacarpals of the hand.
-On the ulnar side of the wrist, between the lunate and triquetrum bones, a rare condition called lunotriquetral instability can develop.
-This type of carpal instability often causes ulnar wrist pain and is typically triggered by trauma, such as falling on an outstretched hand.
+The wrist joint includes eight small bones that connect with the radius and ulna in the forearm and the metacarpals in the hand.
+On the pinky side of the wrist, instability can occur between the lunate and triquetrum bones.
+This rare condition, called lunotriquetral instability, is a known cause of ulnar sided wrist pain and often results from trauma, such as a fall onto an outstretched hand.

-Diagnosis is confirmed through imaging—such as X-rays, MRI, or wrist arthroscopy.
-Once identified, the most reliable wrist pain treatment is fusion of the lunotriquetral joint, which stabilizes the wrist and helps eliminate pain caused by abnormal movement.
+To confirm the diagnosis, our specialists use X-rays, MRI scans, or wrist arthroscopy.
+Once diagnosed, the most effective ulnar wrist pain treatment is lunotriquetral fusion, a procedure that stabilizes the bones and relieves pain caused by abnormal joint movement.

 Advanced Ulnar Wrist Pain Treatment in Nebraska

-Our comprehensive approach begins with a detailed physical exam and a review of your symptoms.
-We localize the primary source of discomfort and utilize state-of-the-art diagnostics, including X-rays and MRI scans, to rule out conditions such as avascular necrosis.
-When ligament damage is suspected, we may recommend arthrography (a dye injection study) or wrist arthroscopy for a more precise assessment.
+Our treatment process starts with a hands-on examination and in-depth review of your symptoms.
+We identify the exact source of discomfort and use advanced imaging, such as X-rays and MRI scans, to rule out conditions like avascular necrosis.
+If a ligament tear is suspected, we may recommend an arthrogram (a contrast dye injection) or wrist arthroscopy for clearer insight.

-In cases of ulnocarpal abutment, treatment may involve ulna bone shortening.
-This involves removing a small wedge of bone and stabilizing the area with a metal plate and screws.
-Most patients heal in 8 to 12 weeks without requiring a cast, thanks to secure internal fixation.
+If you have ulnocarpal abutment, we may recommend shortening the ulna.
+This surgical technique removes a small bone wedge and stabilizes the area with a plate and screws.
+Thanks to secure fixation, most patients heal in 8 to 12 weeks without needing a cast.

 Proximal Row Pre-Op